osrf/gazebo_tutorials/install/tutorial_4-0.md

 ### Local Install

-If you decide to install gazebo in a local directory you'll need to modify some of your PATHs
+If you decide to install gazebo in a local directory you'll need to modify some of your PATHs:

     echo "export LD_LIBRARY_PATH=<install_path>/local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
     echo "export PATH=<install_path>/local/bin:$PATH" >> ~/.bashrc